CyranoB/readability-python/memory-bank/progress.md

 ### Completed Documentation

-1. **README.md**: Created a comprehensive README with project overview, installation instructions, usage examples, testing approach, and development setup.
+1. **README.md**: [ENHANCED: 5/1/2025] Created a comprehensive README with:
+   - Project overview and features
+   - Version information (v0.3.0)
+   - Installation instructions
+   - Usage examples (both library API and CLI)
+   - Enhanced CLI documentation with examples for all options
+   - Error code documentation for better scripting
+   - Testing approach with categorization details
+   - Test coverage statistics
+   - Comparison with the Go implementation
+   - Development setup and workflow
+   - Recent improvements section

 2. **CONTRIBUTING.md**: Created detailed guidelines for contributors covering code style, test case addition, and pull request process.

 3. **API Documentation**: Enhanced docstrings throughout the codebase:
    - Added comprehensive module-level docstrings explaining the purpose and usage of each module
    - Improved class docstrings with detailed explanations and examples